LazyVim/lazyvim.github.io/docs/plugins/lsp.md

   autoformat = true,
   -- options for vim.lsp.buf.format
-  -- `bufnr` and `filter` is handled by the LazyVim formatter, -- but can be also overriden when specified format = {
+  -- `bufnr` and `filter` is handled by the LazyVim formatter, -- but can be also overridden when specified format = {
     formatting_options = nil,
     timeout_ms = nil,